 9. Biola University

 Biola University sits as an oasis amid the development of La Mirada between Los Angeles and Anaheim, California.
-Close to La Mirada Community Park and La Mirada Creek, Biola’s campus offers open spaces and footpaths where few exist.
 The contemporary buildings offer a contrast to the nearby high density bedroom community and provide a respite from the bustle of local cities to foster an atmosphere of learning.
-The school was started as the Bible Institute of Los Angeles (B-I-O-L-A) in 1908 by Lyman Stewart (founder of Union Oil) and Reverend TC Horton.
-The institute expanded and included a Bible College by 1949; in 1959, the school moved to its current location.
-Biola became a university in 1981 and continues to grow year by year.
-According to the school, the mission of Biola University “is biblically centered education, scholarship and service—equipping men and women in mind and character to impact the world for the Lord Jesus Christ.”
+The school was started as the Bible Institute of Los Angeles (B-I-O-L-A) in 1908.
+The institute expanded and included a Bible College by 1949.
+In 1959, the school moved to its current location.
+Biola became a university in 1981 and continues to grow.

-Biola University is accredited by the WASC Senior College and University Commission and has program accreditation from the Commission on Collegiate Nursing Education (2007) and the State of California Board of Registered Nursing (1966).
-Among the many degree programs available, Biola’s School of Science, Technology and Health offers: B.S. in Biochemistry; B.S. in Biological Science; B.S. in Biological Science, Secondary Instruction and B.S. in Human Biology.
-The school also offers a B.S. in Nursing, too.
+Biola University is accredited by the WASC Senior College and University Commission.
+It has program accreditation from the Commission on Collegiate Nursing Education and the State of California Board of Registered Nursing.
+The school offers a B.S. in Nursing.
 Biola’s biological science programs offer you the knowledge and skills needed to study and appreciate God’s creation at the organismal and bio-molecular level, preparing you for a range of health-related careers.
+Among the programs are: